 Snuggled in the Sussex countryside a few miles west of Haywards Heath, Bolney is one of several southeastern vineyards that have been pulling in plaudits in recent years for their excellent sparkling wines, Bacchus white and even a few reds.
 Family-run since 1972 and relatively small-scale, the tours have a lovely personal feel.
 Situated on the edge of the South Downs, there's also an on-site eatery called Eighteen Acre Café, dishing up breakfast and lunch using locally sourced ingredients.

-Since Bob Lindo planted his first vines on the sunny slopes of the Camel Valley over 20 years ago, Camel valley wines have become well known in wine-making circles across the globe. in for a glass of crisp, dry Atlantic Bacchus, a spicy red, or a flute of Cornwall
+Since Bob Lindo planted his first vines on the sunny slopes of the Camel Valley over 20 years ago, this spot has become well-known in wine-making circles across the globe.
+Stop by for a glass of crisp, dry Atlantic Bacchus, a spicy red, or a flute of Cornwall

 , pick up a map at the shop, which details a number of trails that crisscross the 68-acre estate.
-To peep into the more technical aspects of the process, take a guided tour, with an informal tutored tastings at the end.
-Even if you don't have time for a tour, the shop is a must, selling all the Chapel Down favourites, from the elegant sparkling Three Graces to the Flint Dry white, redolent with fruit aromas. .
-To top it all there's an excellent restaurant, the Swan at Chapel Down, where you can dine on Modern British food on an outdoors deck, with fabulous vineyard views all around.
+To peep into the more technical aspects of the process, take a guided tour, with informal tutored tastings at the end.
+Even if you don't have time for that, the shop is a must, selling all the Chapel Down favourites, from the elegant sparkling Three Graces to the Flint Dry white, redolent with fruit aromas.
+To top it all, there's an excellent restaurant, the Swan at Chapel Down, where you can dine on Modern British fare on an outdoor deck, with fabulous vineyard views all around.